Robert Latou Dickinson: Career

 Over the years Dickinson changed his assumptions about what constituted perverse sexual behavior.
 By 1934 he would write that homosexuality "has been stressed far beyond its numerical significance or its importance as a harmful interference with normal response.
 Physiology is teaching us that we are all in some degree bisexual and that we possess some sex traits other than those characteristics of our overt type, with two series of stages between extreme masculinity and complete femininity."
 He said that "To stamp [female homosexuality] a 'perversion,' instead of a deviation or deprivation, is to lack a sense of proportion, if not sound judgment."
 He also said, though, that women's "non-marriage and non-mating" was a "social and biological thwarting," constituting "the frustration of love-comradeship, child-rearing and home-making."
 He expressed no awareness of how women were faced with the male-dominant legal requirements for marriage, assigning women responsibilities for child-rearing and home-making from which men were exempt, and no awareness on the impact to children of this distortion.

 As a supporter of birth control and the eugenics movement, he gave professional support to Margaret Sanger, but opposed her in the question who should control birth control: Dickinson thought that physicians should be in charge of the process.
 He studied the coital interaction, published his research, and debunked sexual myths such as that the penis and cervix would interlock during human copulation.
 Publication of his writings was hampered by the Comstock laws until 1931.
 Dickinson's work strongly influenced Alfred Kinsey.
 Much of Dickinson's later work concerned human homosexuality, including his 1935-1941 human study in New York, funded by the Committee for the Study of Sex Variants, in which he attempted to locate the psychogenic and biological source of homosexuality.
 Dickinson believed that in finding the sources, he might be able to intervene and prevent homosexual desire from manifesting as a social problem.

-His collaboration with the sculptor Abram Belskie resulted in the creation of many life-size medical models.
-Their Birth Series, depicting the processes of gestation and delivery, was displayed at the 1939 New York World's Fair and may be seen at the Science Museum in Boston, Massachusetts.
-In later years the two artists worked with plastic and latex—pioneering work in medical modeling.
+In 1924, Dickinson retired from actively practicing medicine to study human fertility.
+In the late 1930s, he began a collaboration with the sculptor Abram Belskie, resulting in the creation of many life-size medical models.
+Their Birth Series, depicting the processes of gestation and delivery, was displayed to crowds at the 1939 New York World's Fair, and copies of the sculptures were distributed world-wide.
+For many years, the popular series was on display at the Museum of Science in Boston, Massachusetts.
+In later years, the two artists worked with plastic and latex, doing pioneering work in medical modeling.
 At the time of Dickinson's death, the Dickinson/Belskie studio was full of models of women and children, including a sculpture of the (then) "largest baby in the world" with the "smallest viable baby in the world" seated on its lap.
+He was a member of the National Sculpture Society.